emilywritescode/rutgers-ilab-guides/getting-started.md

 ##### Going up to the physical machine on campus
 Hill Center, Busch Campus, Rutgers—New Brunswick.
 There might be signs to [the CAVE](https://resources.cs.rutgers.edu/docs/rooms-equipment/cave/) or look for the Hill Annex.
+It is on the 2nd floor of Hill Center.
 There are iLab machines in these rooms (all in the same hallway):

 - Hill 248 (Command Center)
 - Hill 252 (the CAVE)
 - Hill 254 (Meltdown)

-These rooms (especially the CAVE) are community hangout spots where students do HW, study, have recitations, attend club/org meetings, play video games, etc. They are maintained by iLab Assistants (also known as iLabs.
+These rooms (especially the CAVE) are community hangout spots where students work on HW, study, have recitations, attend club/org meetings, play video games, etc. They are maintained by iLab Assistants (also known as iLabs.
 I know, confusing...), who also provide walk-in tutoring for students in CS courses.

 Go up to any of the computers in these rooms and log in with your iLab credentials.
 You're connected to an iLab machine!